umijs/dumi/docs/guide/advanced.md

 In this way, dumi will render the English homepage when visiting `www.example.com`, while rendering the Chinese homepage when visiting `www.example.com/zh-CN`.

-The same is true for other pages.
-Just like the official website of dumi you are browsing.
+It's same for other pages, just like the official website of dumi you are browsing now.

 ### Default language